Q: How long is the program?

-A: The program is six weeks long.
-Regular testing will be held the week of June 22, 2015.
-Specially arranged testing will be held on two consecutive Saturdays, June 6 and 14, 2015.
+A: Regular testing will be held the week of June 20, 2016 either on Monday or Tuesday.
+Specially arranged testing due to extended school year will be held on two consecutive Saturdays, June 4 and 11, 2016.

 Q: What time is the program?